thad75/OptionAI/README.md

 ## Overview

-In this lab, you'll learn about the basics of artificial intelligence with the exploration of two techniques:
+In this lab, you will be introduced to the world of Deep Learning with the exploration of two techniques:
   - Training an inverting Neuron
   - Neural Style Transfer.